PieBru/ai_engineer/README.md

 - Real-time reasoning visibility during processing
 - Enhanced problem-solving capabilities

-#### **Key Configuration Options (Primarily via Environment Variables):**
+#### **Key Configuration Options (Primarily via Environment Variables or `.env`):**
 Configuration is primarily managed through environment variables.
-If an environment variable is not set, a default value defined as a constant in the application code (e.g., `si_engineer.py`) will be used.
-These settings can also be adjusted at runtime using the `/set` command.
+If an environment variable is not set, a default value defined as a constant in the application code (e.g., `ai_engineer.py`) will be used.
+Some settings can also be adjusted at runtime using the `/set` command.

 *   **`LITELLM_MODEL`**: Specifies the language model.
     *   Environment Variable: `LITELLM_MODEL`